Partisans (PUWP fraction)

 The Partisans were an informal group in the Polish United Workers' Party.
 It was created in the 1960s, its main creators were Mieczysław Moczar and General Grzegorz Korczyński.
 The name comes from the Nazi occupation history of Moczar and Korczyński, when they commanded partisan troops and refers to the veteran ethos.
+The Partisans were the main representatives of Endo-Communism between the 1950s and 1970s, which was a Polish form of national communism that was seen as a mixture of Endecja ideology with Marxism-Leninism.
+The group was also called "the police faction" given that it controlled the security apparatus of socialist Poland, and turned it into "a well-organized and highly efficient power structure" and "a widespread network of agents and informers".

 Establishment

 Mieczysław Moczar, as Deputy Minister and then Minister of the Interior, brought together a group of middle- and lower-tier state and party activists as well as former soldiers of the People's Army.
 Moczar and Korczyński also started to bring together young activists, mainly nationalist-oriented, deprived of opportunities for promotion as a result of blocking positions by the older generation.
 Those who did not participate in the fight against the German occupying forces due to their young age were called "patriots".
 Moczar also used the Society of Fighters for Freedom and Democracy to pursue his own goals, of which he was president since September 1964.
 Over time they gained support of members of the Political Bureau of the Central Committee of the Polish United Workers' Party, Zenon Kliszka and Ryszard Strzelecki.
 Grzegorz Korczyński, Franciszek Szlachcic, Teodor Kufel, Jan Czapla, Mieczysław Róg-Świostek, Tadeusz Pietrzak, Colonel Marian Janic and others were associated with the fraction of partisans.
 At some point, the faction was also supported by then chief of the General Staff of the Polish Army, General Wojciech Jaruzelski.